 New Age, DHAKA

 Marie-Luise and Christoph Dingler studied with Prof. Dora Bratchkova and perfected the art of chamber music in addition to the individual soloist training early on and won numerous awards under the name “The Twiolins”.
-Together they researched the complete repertoire for two violins and developed the idea of the Crossover Composition Award, which was first held in 2009.
+Together they researched the complete repertoire for two violins and developed the idea of the Crossover Composition Award (today Progressive Classical Music Award), which was first held in 2009.

 They perform Nationally and Internationally, presenting new works for two violins and two violins with orchestra and have been broadcast on tv and radio worldwide.
 They shared the stage with “Spark” and Yuri Revich (both ECHO – Award Winner) and other famous classical musicians.